-Wild weather swings are robbing California of its trees
+Wild Weather Swings Are Robbing California of Its Trees

 In Sacramento, which bills itself as the “City of Trees,” the atmospheric rivers claimed nearly 1,000 trees in six days, according to the city’s urban forester, Kevin Hocker, who called the toll “much more than we’ve seen in other storms.”
 He estimated that 60 fell in one city park alone.

-On the state Capitol grounds, a giant sequoia lay uprooted Thursday, felled by the storms and surrounded with hazard tape and scattered drifts of branches; its fall sheared the limbs off one side of a nearby Torrey pine.
+On the state Capitol grounds, a short distance from the spot where Gov. Gavin Newsom was being inaugurated for a second term on Friday, a giant sequoia lay uprooted, felled by the storms and surrounded with hazard tape and scattered drifts of branches; its fall sheared the limbs off one side of a nearby Torrey pine.
 Paula Peper, a retired U.S. Forest Service urban ecologist in Sacramento, estimated that the giant sequoia had stood for 80 to 100 years, through as many as 18 governors.
 At Sacramento City College, a downed cedar, huge and fragrant, blocked the entrance to campus.
 In a manicured neighborhood near the American River, Marco Leyva, a local landscaper, scrambled to retrieve fallen tree limbs, his truck piled high with redwood, oak and liquid amber.
 Some, he said, appeared to have fallen partway in the New Year’s Eve storm, “and then the wind this time just knocked them down.”

 The toll on trees is more than ornamental and nostalgic.
 At critical juncture in adapting to climate change, scientists say that trees are a physical barometer and manifestation of failure and success.

 In California cities, the urban canopy is a critical piece of environmental infrastructure, cooling sidewalks, cleansing air, creating wildlife habitat and giving people of all socioeconomic backgrounds respite from intensifying heat waves.
 In more remote places, where disease and drought have already turned vast tracts of wilderness into kindling, the fallen trees, unless they are quickly cleared, invite wildfire and pests.
 In a news conference, Nemeth blamed the horticultural devastation on the drought as well as the violent weather.
 “We’re moving from extreme drought to extreme flood,” she said.
 “What that means is a lot of our trees are stressed.”

 At the same time, weather systems shifted by climate change have amplified wind and precipitation, said Jeffrey Mount, a senior fellow at the Public Policy Institute of California’s Water Policy Center.
-Last weekend’s storm was very wet — essentially, an atmospheric firehose hanging over California — but this week’s “bomb cyclone” storm brought much more wind, Mount said.
+Last weekend’s storm was very wet — essentially, an atmospheric fire hose hanging over California — but this week’s “bomb cyclone” storm brought much more wind, Mount said.

 The one-two punch of ever more saturated soil and speeding winds, scientists say, has made it tougher for trees to stay upright.

 “It is not a surprise when we start getting these 50- to 70-mile-per-hour gusts that these big, old trees that are stressed and have their feet planted in what is essentially mud at this point — they fall over,” Mount said.
-“An astonishing number of these big trees go toes-up in these big storms.”
+“An astonishing number of these big trees go toes up in these big storms.”

 Emily Griswold, director of horticulture and teaching gardens at the University of California, Davis Arboretum, said the swings between climate extremes have left even healthy trees more vulnerable.
 On New Year’s Eve, about 15 thriving trees at the arboretum uprooted — including a “beautiful, healthy” Guadalupe Island cypress planted in 1936.